filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 - The existing invariant `base_fee_burn + over_estimation_burn + refund + miner_tip = gas_cost` continues to hold exactly, with `gas_cost` unchanged.
 - For messages in `M(T)` that execute, receipts and `GasOutputs` remain identical to legacy behavior; the only difference is the internal path by which funds are prevented from being spent elsewhere during the tipset.

 An alternative would have been to reserve only the "effective" gas price (for example, `gas_limit * min(gas_fee_cap, base_fee + premium)`).
-This would complicate reasoning about refunds, tie reservations directly to fee dynamics, and risk breaking the existing invariants when base fees or premiums change.
-By reserving `gas_limit * gas_fee_cap` instead, the reservation ledger can be reduced by exactly `gas_cost` per message while net-charging only the actual consumption, preserving existing accounting while providing stronger safety guarantees.
+That would complicate refund accounting, tie reservations directly to fee dynamics, and make the release rules less direct.
+Reserving `gas_limit * gas_fee_cap` keeps settlement aligned with the existing `gas_cost` identity.

 ### Sender- and tipset-scoped reservations